kamranahmedse/developer-roadmap/src/data/projects/tooltip-ui.md

 [![Tooltip Mockup](https://assets.roadmap.sh/guest/tooltip-zh8gm.png)](https://assets.roadmap.sh/guest/tooltip-zh8gm.png)

----
+Bonus points for different animations for the tooltip, such as fade-in, slide-in, or scale-in effects.

-After completing this project, you will be able to create interactive and visually appealing tooltips using only CSS.
-These skills can be further applied to enhance user interfaces in various web projects.
+After completing this project, you will have a better understanding of CSS positioning, hover effects, and creating interactive UI elements without JavaScript.